Models of Contaminant Migration:

 thus placing the migration problem in two well established fields:

-1. the chromatography (= migration along a stream tube) of multiple chemical components ("multicomponent chromatography"), or -equivalently-
+1. the chromatography of multiple interacting chemical components ("multicomponent chromatography"), or -equivalently-

 2. the mathematics of non-linear hyperbolic differential equations.

-3. The nonlinearity is due to the non linear concentration dependence of the chemical interactions.
+3. The nonlinearity is due to the chemical interactions being non linear functions of the concentrations of the chemical components.

 4. Chromatogaphic transport starts with a perturbation of a stream tube.

-1. tells us that there are basically two types of centered waves, depending on the type of abrupt change:
+• ... tells us that there are basically two types of centered waves:

-2. helps us visualize the complete wave pattern that belongs to a given chemical interaction: The waves are plotted in concentration space instead of in space-time.
-That way, a "street map" of all possible waves is generated that is typical of the chemical interaction.
+• ... helps us visualize the complete wave pattern that belongs to a given chemical interaction: The waves are plotted in concentration space instead of in space-time.
+That way, a "street map" (called hodograph, from Greek οδος = street, γραφειν = to write) of all possible waves is generated that is typical of the chemical interaction.
 One could compare it with the street map of a city being typical of the civilization that built it.

-3. lends us thus a systematic method to understand the influence of chemical model parameter uncertainty on solute migration.
+• ... lends us thus a systematic method of understanding the influence of chemical model parameter uncertainty on solute migration.
 This seems essential in view of the large extent of our lack of knowledge,

 1. both on the microscopic, process related scale and on the field scale, as well as